Understanding SEO vs PPC: Which One Should You Choose?

 Online advertising platforms such as Google Ads also give you access to detailed analytics of your campaign performance.
 This can be useful in identifying the keywords that generate maximum conversions at an optimal cost.
 Monitoring such data allows you to further optimize your PPC campaign.
 You can easily split-test such ads to improve their performance.

 Search ads also give you more control over the information you wish to share with your audience.
 You can create comprehensive ads containing your business’ address, contact details, and reviews.
 You can link your ad to relevant landing pages that are designed to drive conversions.
-Adding images to your ad will also help grab the attention of your potential customers.
+Adding images to your ad copy will also help grab the attention of your potential customers.

 In addition, PPC campaigns are immune to changes in search engine algorithms.
 As long as you have the budget to invest in search ads, they will continue to yield results.
 This, of course, demands hands-on experience and expertise.
 It also requires constant monitoring to see how your ad is performing.